Public Defenders: "Incarceration Doesn't Make Us Safe" [TEASER]

 She just said we fucking killed this, bro.

-Hey y'all, it's Rhiannon.
+Hey, y'all, it's Rhiannon.

-Today we are releasing a special episode of 5-4, an episode that will be part of a series I'm doing about social justice lawyering and the work of progressive and leftist lawyers.
+Today, we are releasing a special episode of 5-4, an episode that will be part of a series I'm doing about social justice lawyering and the work of progressive and leftist lawyers.

 We talk so much on the show about the evil being done in the law, and I want to talk about good work for a change.

-I want listeners to hear about the lawyers on the front lines in legal battles to protect the most vulnerable, to make the law work for all of us, and to build a just future.
+I want listeners to hear about the lawyers on the front lines in legal battles to protect protect the most vulnerable, to make the law work for all of us, and to build a just future.

+This episode is about public defenders and gun control.
 Last year, the Supreme Court heard New York State Rifle and Pistol Association v.

 Bruin, a case about whether New York's gun licensing laws violated the Second Amendment right to keep and bear arms.